 College: Played in 49 games over four seasons (2005-08) at Georgia Tech ...
 Team captain as senior, he broke into starting lineup, and his nine sacks helped him earn first-team All-America honors from American Football Coaches Association ...
 Though he played only one year as a starter, he finished career as a significant playmaker, with 19 sacks, 10 forced fumbles, three blocked FGs and 30.5 tackles for loss ...
 Posted 17.5 of his tackles for loss as a senior starter ...
 Having been 10 classes short of his college degree when he was drafted by the Bengals in 2009, Johnson returned to Georgia Tech to complete those courses in the offseasons of ’11, ’13 and ’15 to earn his bachelor’s degree in business administration, which he received in May of ’15.

 Personal: Hometown is Selma, Ala. ...
 Attended Dallas County High School, playing DE and TE, and as a senior, he caught 42-for-650 with six TDs while adding 92 tackles with 14 sacks ...
 Also an outstanding prep basketball player, averaging 16 points and 10 rebounds as a junior ...
 Hobbies include playing spades and basketball ...
 Enjoys community work with children’s causes, and has started a foundation, the MJ93 Fund ...
-This past March, returned to his hometown to attend the Selma 50th Anniversary Bridge Crossing Jubilee, commemorating the historic 1965 Selma-to-Montgomery civil rights march.
+In March 2015, returned to his hometown to attend the Selma 50th Anniversary Bridge Crossing Jubilee, commemorating the historic 1965 Selma-to-Montgomery civil rights march.

 When Cornelius Ford, who hasn't worked since April, sits down with his three children this Thursday for dinner in Selma, Ala., Michael Johnson is near the top of his list.